Qubes-Community/Contents/docs/configuration/zoom_dispvm.md

 6. Shutdown the TemplateVM
 	`sudo shutdown now`

-## Step 3: Create AppVM and configure it for use as a DispVM
+## Step 3: Create an AppVM for Zoom
 1. Open `Create Qubes VM`.
 2. Name the Qube `videoconferencing-dvm` and label it `red` to indicate the lowest level of trust.
 3. Select `AppVM` as the type of qube to be created. *This is the default.*